FrozenKalki/webtemplater/README.md

 - User registration and login with hashed passwords.
 - Uploading DOCX templates, stored per user.
 - Listing templates and generating a filled document from JSON context.
+- Storing named JSON contexts for reuse when filling templates.
+- Managing variable dictionaries with web-based CRUD, import and export.

 The full specification includes many additional modules (RBAC, admin interface, integrations, etc.) which are out of scope for this initial prototype.